A sharp threshold for minimum bounded-depth and bounded-diameter spanning trees and Steiner trees in random networks: Sliced-and-spliced tree

-The proof is wasteful in the separation of edges (or weights) into two independent components.
+The above proof is wasteful in the separation of weights into two independent components.
 If this is not done, then the edges between sub-trees are likely not to have come from the MST, and so tend to be heavier.
-It seems that this should only give a constant factor to the cost of the meta-tree.
+It is plausible that this only increases the weight of the connecting tree $\T''$ by a constant factor rather than a factor of $O(1/\eps)$.